insight-icon/terragrunt-aws-icon/README.md

 ### Prerequisites
 ---
 The deployment works on both Linux and Mac.
+For windows you will want to install Ubuntu WSL.
+- To install dependencies, first try the Makefile
+    - Mac - Have brew installed then `make install-deps-mac` from the root of repo
+    - Ubuntu - `make install-deps-ubuntu`
 - Visit [this link](https://www.notion.so/insightbxplanning/Installing-Prerequisites-0def287ace304b4b98326b743f88d30b) for more information
 - Here are most of the programs - may be some dependencies of these missing, hence check link above.
 	- nodejs